kcsaff/getkey/README.rst

 .. code:: python

-  import readchar

-  c = readchar.readchar()
+  from getkey import getkey, keys key = getkey() if key == keys.UP:
+    ...  # Handle the UP key
+  elif key == keys.DOWN:
+    ...  # Handle the DOWN key
+  ... # Handle all other desired control keys
+  else:  # Handle text characters
-  key = readchar.readkey()
+    buffer += key
+    print(buffer)

+Please consult `tools/keys.txt` for a full list of key names available on different platforms, or `tools/controls.txt` for the abridged version just containing control (normally non-printing) characters.

 API
 ----

-There are just two methods:

-:code:`readchar()`
+There is one primary method:

+:code:`getkey(blocking=True)`
 //////////////////

-Reads the next char from :code:`stdin`, returning it as a string with length 1.

-:code:`readkey()`
-/////////////////

 Reads the next key-stroke from :code:`stdin`, returning it as an string.

 A key-stroke can have:

 - 1 character for normal keys: 'a', 'z', '9'...
-- 2 characters for combinations with ALT: ALT+A, ...
-- 3 characters for cursors: ->, <-, ...
-- 4 characters for combinations with CTRL and ALT: CTRL+ALT+SUPR, ...

-There is a list of previously captured chars with their names in :code:`readchar.key`, in order to be used in comparations and so on.
-This list is not enough tested and it can have mistakes, so use it carefully.
-Please, report them if found.
+- 1 character for certain control combinations: '\x01' as Ctrl-A, for example
+- more for other control keys (system dependent, but with portable names)
+- check `tools/keys.txt` for a list of keys available on different systems.

+Interpreting the keycode response is made easier with the `keys` object:

+:code:`keys`
+/////////////////

+Contains portable names for keys, so that `keys.UP` will mean the up key on both Linux or Windows, even though the actual key codes are different.

+Because the list of key names is generated dynamically, please consult `tools/keys.txt` for a full list of key names.
+It is not necessary to use key names for single characters: if the user pushes `a` the key returned is very portably just that single character `a` itself.

+:code:`keys.name(code)`
+/////////////////

+Returns the canonical name of the key which yields this key code on this platform.
+One key code may have multiple aliases, but only the canonical name will be returned.
+The canonical names are marked with an asterisk in `tools/keys.txt`.

-SO Support
+OS Support
 ----------

-Sadly, this library has only being probed on GNU/Linux.
-Please, if you can try it in another SO and find a bug, put an issue or send the pull-request.

-Thank you!
+This library has been tested on both Mac & Windows, & the Mac keys should work much the same on Linux.
+If planning to use more esoteric control keys, please verify compatibility by checking

 How to contribute
 =================

 You can download the code, make some changes with their tests, and make a pull-request.

 In order to develop or running the tests, you can do: